-Meth Addiction Treatment and Detox at We Level Up NJ
+Meth Rehab NJ and Detox Treatment at We Level Up New Jersey

 Clearing meth from the body and overcoming withdrawal symptoms is the goal of detox, which is the first step of treatment for meth addiction.
 Here at We Level Up NJ, a comprehensive team prescribing medications can alleviate your withdrawal pains while monitoring your health 24 hours during the detox.
 We prioritize your safety and comfort because this is a fragile and challenging time for you.

-Once detox is complete, a new doorway in treatment opens up, which is referred to as a residential level of care.
+Once detox is complete, a new doorway in meth addiction medication opens up, which is referred to as a residential level of care.
 Our residential care program slowly and effectively introduces the individual into an atmosphere of therapeutic growth, marked by master’s level therapists, clinicians, group counselors, psychiatrists, and a community of like-minded individuals with the same aim: to attain sobriety and live a great life.